 You should be aware that e-mail is not a one hundred per cent secure medium.
 You should be aware of this when contacting us to send personal or confidential information.
 In our use of e-mail, both in communicating with you and with others on your behalf, we will not generally use encryption or other security measures unless specifically requested to do so by you.
 If you communicate with us using e-mail, you acknowledge and accept the risks of sending information over the Internet.
 Special data or information security arrangements, such as encryption, can be made on request and if required.

 If you have any questions, or wish to access your personal information, please contact or write to the professional dealing with your file.

-If, at any time or for any reason, you are not satisfied with the response of P+C or C+K, the Privacy Commissioner of Canada can be reached at:
+If, at any time or for any reason, you are not satisfied with the response of P + C, PCK Lawyers or PCK USA, the Privacy Commissioner of Canada can be reached at:

 112 Kent Street

-If you apply to P+C or C+K for a job, we need to consider your personal information, as part of our review process.
+If you apply to P + C, PCK Lawyers or PCK USA for a job, we need to consider your personal information, as part of our review process.
 We normally retain information from candidates after a decision has been made, unless we are asked not to retain the information.
 The information submitted by successful candidates will be retained in our employee records, which records are kept secured and segregated from other administrative records.